 - Login to your PayPal account at https://www.paypal.com/signin.

-- Go to your “Profile” screen, which you should be able to access by clicking the cog icon at the top of the screen, indicated in orange below:
+- Go to the “Account Settings” screen, which you can access by clicking the cog icon at the top of the screen, indicated in orange below:

-- Under “NVP/SOAP API integration”, click on “Request API credentials”.
+- Under “NVP/SOAP API integration (Classic)“, click on “Manage API credentials“.

-- Next, PayPal are prompting us to complete a security check, so they’re most likely asking you the same!
-PayPal will either text you a verification code, or make an automated call to your registered phone number, asking you to complete a security step.
-As PayPal need to call you, this is why we can’t do this ourselves!
+- Next, PayPal will usually prompt you to complete a security check.
+If this happens, PayPal will either text you a verification code, or make an automated call to your registered phone number, asking you to complete this security step.

 - On the following screen, you’ll then see the option to “Request an API signature“.